bxlab/metaWRAP/README.md

   source deactivate
   ```

+## OTHER DEPENDANCIES

-  After this, there are still a few software that you will need to install and place in yout PATH, becuase they are not currently in conda.
+  After creating the metawrap conda environment, there are still a few software that you will need to manually install and place in yout PATH, becuase they are not currently in conda.
 Note that these software are only required only for specific modules.

 |    Software     | Tested version  |  Used in module 			|
 |:---------------:|:---------------:|:---------------------------------:|